fbpx

 Potential Side Effects of Vyvamind

-Vitamin B6 and B12 [28]: While B-vitamins are generally considered safe, high doses of Vitamin B6 may cause nerve damage and numbness or tingling in the hands and feet.
-High doses of Vitamin B12 may cause acne or skin rash, diarrhea, and nervousness.
+Vitamin B6 and Vitamin B12 [28]: Though typically safe, excessive Vitamin B6 can cause nerve damage, leading to numbness or tingling in the hands and feet.
+High doses of Vitamin B12 might result in acne, skin rashes, diarrhea, or feelings of nervousness.

-L-Tyrosine [29] is generally well-tolerated, but may cause side effects such as headache, nausea, and fatigue in some individuals.
-It may also interact with certain medications, including antidepressants and thyroid hormone replacement therapy.
+L-Tyrosine [29]: Usually well-tolerated, but may cause headaches, nausea, or fatigue in some people.
+It can also interact with certain medications, including antidepressants and thyroid hormone replacements.

-Citicoline [30] is generally safe when used as directed, but may cause mild side effects such as stomach pain, diarrhea, and headache.
-It may also interact with certain medications, including blood thinners.
+Citicoline [30]: Safe when used as directed, but can cause mild side effects like stomach pain, diarrhea, and headaches.
+It may also interact with blood thinners.

-L-Theanine [31] is generally well-tolerated and has a good safety profile.
-However, high doses may cause side effects such as low blood pressure, gastrointestinal distress, and headache.
+L-Theanine [31]: Generally well-tolerated and safe, but high doses might cause low blood pressure, gastrointestinal issues, and headaches.

-Caffeine Anhydrous is a stimulant that can cause side effects such as insomnia, nervousness, restlessness, and increased heart rate.
-It may also interact with certain medications, including blood thinners and some antidepressants.
+Caffeine Anhydrous: This stimulant can lead to insomnia, nervousness, restlessness, and increased heart rate.
+It may also interact with blood thinners and some antidepressants.

 Conclusion